brendt/stitcher.io/src/content/blog/2021-10-09-new-in-initializers.md

 ### Only constructed when needed

-These kind of "new values" will only be constructed when actually needed.
-That means that, in our first example, PHP will only create a new object of `<hljs type>InitialState</hljs>` is no argument is given:
+These kinds of "new values" will only be constructed when actually needed.
+That means that, in our first example, PHP will only create a new object of `<hljs type>InitialState</hljs>` if no argument is given:

 ```php
 class MyStateMachine